July 23-25, 2025

 Alisha Childress, Business Development Specialist, Freedom First Credit Union

 This session empowers nonprofit executives and board members with actionable strategies to build inclusive organizations, encompassing both staff and board leadership.
-An inclusive nonprofit fosters a healthier organizational culture, authentically reflects its mission, and resonates deeply with the communities it serves—unlocking new opportunities for donor engagement and support.
+An inclusive nonprofit fosters a healthier organizational culture, authentically reflects its mission, and resonates deeply with the communities it serves, while unlocking new opportunities for donor engagement and support.
 Participants will explore best practices for recruiting and retaining diverse talent, engaging and supporting the diverse communities they serve, and leveraging inclusivity to strengthen fundraising and development efforts.
 Join us to learn how inclusivity can transform your nonprofit’s culture, deepen its community impact, and enhance its ability to tell its story authentically.

 Attendees will leave this session equipped with practical tools and resources to enhance inclusivity within their organizations.
 Key takeaways include: